President, Finance & Governance, Branding & Communications

 My experience as a social worker, -working with and for others, creating partnerships and promoting social justice – translates readily to the variety of Board roles I have undertaken.
 This year I have taken up the role of Head of Senior Footy and hope that all players experience the renowned Falcon fun and friendship, have opportunity to develop their skills, and contribute to maintaining the Club as a thriving, strong community.

-General Member, Events & Membership
+General Member, Sponsorship & Membership

-General Member, Branding & Communications
+General Member, Media & Communications

 General Member, Finance and Governance, Strategic Partnerships